adonisjs/lucid.adonisjs.com/content/docs/models/introduction.md

 }
 ```

-Optionally, you can pass the `autoCreate` and `autoUpdate` options to always define the timestamps during the creation and the update operations. **Do note, setting these options doesn't modify the database table or its triggers.**
+Optionally, you can pass the `autoCreate` and `autoUpdate` options to automatically manage timestamps. `createdAt` is set when the record is first created, and `updatedAt` is set on both creation and every subsequent update. **Do note, these options do not modify the database schema itself. (e.g., adding triggers)**

-If you don't want Luxon and prefer regular `Date` objects, you still can use a regular `@column` in combination with `consume` and `prepare`
+If you don't want Luxon and prefer regular `Date` objects, you can use a regular `@column` in combination with `consume` and `prepare`

 ```ts
 import { BaseModel, column } from '@adonisjs/lucid/orm'